 For WHO, a political economy approach is essential to explain and understand health financing and the health financing reforms that are necessary to achieve UHC.
-The approach includes, of course, the public resources that are raised and used for health coverage and public budgets for health achieving UHC.
+The approach includes, of course, the public resources that are raised and used for achieving UHC.
 Module 1 of this section provides the definition of UHC promoted by WHO (13), which is repeated here in order to frame the learning objectives.